 I have published in The Washington Quarterly, War Room, War on the Rocks, The Interpreter, The National Interest (online), Global Policy (online), Wired (online), Journal of Physics: A and Contemporary Mathematics, along with more than a dozen occasional papers, briefs, and book chapters.
 I have written for virtually all major Indian English-language media outlets and have been quoted by the Economist, Reuters, Voice of America, CNBC, The Nation, The Australian, China Global Television Network, Dawn, among others.
 I have developed and hosted strategic table-top exercises involving a cross-section of stakeholders.
 I have also participated in a variety of Track 1.5 and Track 2 diplomatic dialogues, and have provided (solicited) policy inputs to the Government of India’s Ministry of External Affairs, Ministry of Defence, and other agencies.

 My career trajectory thus far has spanned academia, the corporate world, and public policy.
-Before transitioning to strategic affairs I worked as the resident Economist at the JustJobs Network and as a Scientist at the TCS CTO Quantitative Finance Group.
+I was previously a Senior Fellow in the Strategic Studies Programme at the Observer Research Foundation, New Delhi.
+Before transitioning to strategic affairs I worked as the resident Economist at the JustJobs Network, and as a Scientist at the TCS CTO Quantitative Finance Group.
 In both positions, I worked on macroeconomic and systemic risks and their mitigation.
 I have also been a Visiting Faculty at the Institute of Mathematics and Applications, Bhubaneswar.

 Header image from US Pacific Fleet, through Flickr